afiffahreza/devops-final-project/devopspipeline/README.md

 If you want to ssh into the EC2 to debug, look at /var/log/cloud-init-output.log Edit pipeline.tf to add more ports when needed

+Troubleshooting:
+- SSH into the pipeline EC2, cd to /opt/devops-final-project/devopspipeline
+- docker-compose logs <service name, e.g. jenkins>

+- If you don't see any jobs on the jenkins UI, it's probably because the jenkins scripts to initialize jobs failed
+- It takes a while for jenkins to start